 À propos du projet

-Parce que Spacebase se donne comme mission de fournir aux entreprises un environnement stimulant et productif n'importe où dans le monde, nous avons entrepris la tâche de trouver les meilleures façons de stimuler votre créativité; Ainsi, Expérimental strong> est né.
-Au cours de la réalisation de cette série Web, nous avons pris 7 groupes d'inconnus et leur avons donné un stimulis pour interagir.
+Parce que Spacebase se donne comme mission de fournir aux entreprises un environnement stimulant et productif n'importe où dans le monde, nous avons entrepris la tâche de trouver les meilleures façons de stimuler votre créativité ; c'est ainsi qu' Experimental strong> est né.
+Au cours de la réalisation de cette série Web, nous avons pris sept groupes d'inconnus et leur avons donné un stimuli pour interagir.
 Lorsqu'ils ont terminé leur activité, nous avons mesuré leur production créative avec des tests de créativité normalisés.
-Nos participants ont été soumis à une séance d'observation télévisée, un cours de sport, à une réunion improductive, à une réunion interactive, à Cards Against Humanity et à de nombreux verres d'alcool.
+Nos participants ont été soumis à une séance d'observation télévisée, un cours de sport, à une réunion improductive, à une réunion interactive, à Cards Against Humanity ou encore à de nombreux verres d'alcool.
 Les résultats ont été surprenants, intéressants et absolument hilarants.
-Jetez y un oeil, et restez connecté pour plus d'épisodes de Experimental strong>.
+Jetez y un oeil, et restez connecté pour plus d'épisodes de Experimental. strong>

 Philipp Kraatz - Directeur / co-créateur

 Philipp might have be background in Business Administration, but his passion has always been acting and performing.
 That’s why he happily accepted the challenge to revitalize ExperiMENTAL and organize and director the fourth episode on the impact on heavy lunch on creative performance.
 His experience in Design Thinking helped him to choose suitable challenges for the participants.
 He enjoyed writing the script and directing the project on the shooting day.